·

 You can't leave a German Christmas market without trying some traditional treats.
 Germany is home to many specialties, which are all the more visible during the holiday season:

-• Pretzel or Brezel in German: this German snack by excellence is perhaps one of the most famous snack Germany has exported.
+• Brezel (Pretzel): This German snack by excellence is perhaps one of the most famous snack Germany has exported.
 It is a baked pastry made of dough that takes the shape of a knot.
-A must try on a German Christmas market;
+A must try on a German Christmas market.

 In short, you can't leave a German Christmas market without trying some of these things.
 We highly recommend you to take some time to eat and drink as this is definitely a big part of German Christmas markets!